numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 set-up for *black-box optimization benchmarking*.
 We recommend to use this procedure within the COCO_ platform. [#]_

-Our central measure of performance, to which the experimental procedure is adapted, is the number of problem or function evaluations to reach a certain solution quality (function value or :math:`f`-value), also denoted as *runtime*.
+Our central measure of performance, to which the experimental procedure is adapted, is the number of problem or function evaluations to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.

 Terminology
 -----------